snikproject/graph/README.md

 ## Installation
 Git clone or download to a webserver or local directory of your choice, run init and then open index.html in a browser.
 If the website and the SPARQL endpoint are on different domains, you may need to bypass CORS.
+On Windows, rewrite init to a batch script and please create a pull request for other Windows users.
 ## Requirements
 Optimized for PC with mouse, does not work well on mobile devices.